x

 BACKGROUND

 According to the European Environment Agency, agriculture both contributes to climate change and is affected by climate change.
 Therefore, the EU needs to reduce greenhouse gas (GHG) emissions from agriculture and to adapt its food production system to cope with climate change.
-The use of conservation agriculture increases the carbon sink in soils and reduces GHG emissions, namely carbon dioxide (CO2) and nitrous oxide (N2O), by optimising the use of agricultural inputs and reducing the use of fossil fuels.
+The use of conservation agriculture increases the carbon sink in soils and reduces GHG emissions, namely carbon dioxide (CO2), by optimising the use of agricultural inputs and reducing the use of fossil fuels.
 In combination with precision agriculture, conservation agriculture practices can contribute to both mitigating climate change impacts and adapting farming to future climate scenarios.

 OBJECTIVES

-LIFE AGROMITIGA will promote a low-carbon agricultural system aimed at enhancing the mitigative capacity of soil as a carbon sink.
-The project will assess the impact of different conservation agriculture practices; and will quantify the mitigative capacity of soil management systems in the Mediterranean Basin (Greece, Italy, Portugal and Spain), in both herbaceous and perennial crops.
-The project also aims to develop a method to calculate the carbon footprint at different crop cultivation stages, in line with international standards, and a tool to quantify the increase of carbon in soils due to better soil management practices.
-This will significantly improve knowledge about the carbon content of agricultural soils, and demonstrate that conservation agriculture can reduce GHG emissions in the Mediterranean Basin.
-Furthermore, the project will promote the implementation of soil management systems that mitigate climate change through training and awareness raising.
+The LIFE AGROMITIGA project promoted a low-emissions agricultural system aimed at enhancing the mitigative capacity of soil as a carbon sink.
+The project assessed the impact of different conservation agriculture practices and quantified the mitigative capacity of soil management systems in the Mediterranean Basin (Greece, Italy, Portugal and Spain), in both herbaceous and perennial crops.
+The project also aimed to develop methods to calculate carbon footprints at different crop cultivation stages, in line with international standards, and a tool to quantify the increase of carbon in soils due to better soil management practices.
+This significantly improved knowledge about the carbon content of agricultural soils and demonstrated that conservation agriculture can help in reducing GHG emissions in the Mediterranean Basin.
+Furthermore, the project promoted the implementation of soil management systems that mitigate climate change through training and awareness raising activities.

 RESULTS